top of page

 Kate's Headshot.JPG

-Katherine Taplin is now a 3rd year student at McMaster University in the Bachelor of Health Sciences Program.
-During her 2nd year, she was involved in the SPOONS project as an undergraduate research assistant, collaborating closely with Julia Labriccosa (see above) on investigating the impact of housing and food insecurity during pregnancy via a systematic review.
+Katherine Taplin completed a Bachelor of Health Sciences at McMaster University in 2023, before going on to Medical School at the University of Ottawa.
+During her 2nd year at McMaster, she was involved in the SPOONS project as an undergraduate research assistant, collaborating closely with Julia Labriccosa (see above) on investigating the impact of housing and food insecurity during pregnancy via a systematic review.
 The protocol for the review is available here.

 Kate's general research interests include maternal health, fertility, oncology, and immunology.